BigO96/OregonCampusMap/README.md

 ## DuckID

-The DuckID section allows students to upload an image of their duckID to easly access campus building using a barcode.
+The DuckID section allows students to upload an image of their duckID to easily access campus building using a barcode.
 Often times you might forget your ID when going to the student recenter for example, this ensures you have easy access on your phone.